lidayuls/StockSentCN/README.md

 # StockSentCN

-### This is a sample data from the StockSentCN dataset, and all data will be made public once the paper is officially published.
+### This is a sample dataset from the StockSentCN dataset, and all the data will be made public once the paper is officially published.

 | id       | text                                                         | label |
 |----------|--------------------------------------------------------------|-------|